qiime2/cancer-microbiome-intervention-tutorial/book/030-tutorial-downstream/020-taxonomy.md

 You may have noticed when looking at feature table summaries earlier that some of the samples contained very few ASV sequences.
-These often represent samples which didn't amplify or sequence well, and when we start visualizing our data low numbers of sequences can cause misleading results, because the the observed composition of the sample may not be reflective of the sample's actual composition.
+These often represent samples which didn't amplify or sequence well, and when we start visualizing our data low numbers of sequences can cause misleading results, because the observed composition of the sample may not be reflective of the sample's actual composition.
 For this reason it can be helpful to exclude samples with low ASV sequence counts from our samples.
 Here, we'll filter out samples from